Geophysics

 Equivalent with GPGN435,

 This course develops the principles of geophysical computing in the context of simulating and validating numerical solutions to geophysical data processing challenges (e.g., interpolation, regression, and numerical differentiation) and partial differential equations commonly found in geophysical investigations (e.g., Laplace/Poisson equation, heat flow/diffusion equation, acoustic wave equation).
 Students learn how algorithms from applied linear algebra can be leveraged to efficiently generate numerical solutions to multidimensional geophysical problems using both self-developed and existing numerical libraries.
-Offered concurrently with GPGN536.
+Offered concurrently with GPGN536..
 Prerequisite: GPGN329, GPGN404.

 GPGN438.
 GEOPHYSICS PROJECT DESIGN.
 3.0 Semester Hrs.

-(II) (WI) Complementary design course for geophysics restricted elective course(s).
-Application of engineering design principles to geophysics through advanced work, individual in character, leading to an engineering report or senior thesis and oral presentation thereof.
-Choice of design project is to be arranged between student and individual faculty member who will serve as an advisor, subject to department head approval.
-Prerequisites: GPGN314, GPGN329, GPGN404.
+(II) (WI) Capstone design course for seniors majoring in Geophysics.
+Working either individually or on a team, students apply engineering design principles to solve a geophysical problem, leading to a project report or senior thesis and oral presentation thereof.
+Choice of design project is to be arranged between a student and the faculty member, who will serve as the project's advisor, subject to the instructor's approval.
 1 hour lecture; 6 hours lab; 3 semester hours.
+Prerequisites: GPGN329.

 GPGN455.
 EARTHQUAKE SEISMOLOGY.
 3.0 Semester Hrs.